Frequently Asked Questions

-The website hosting service that we use prevents us from uploading photos of more than 1mb in size and this is the most likely reason for your photos not uploading.
-Photos can be resized using free photo editors including Microsoft Paint.
-If you are not sure how to do this, then you can email them to us.
+The website hosting service that we use should automatically reduce the file size of all photos that are uploaded.
+Sometimes this takes a little time depending on your internet connection speed.
+If you are unable, for any reason, to upload your photos, then you can email them to us.
 Please include in your email the item ID and your name so that we can ensure that we attach your photos to the correct item.

 How long will my item be displayed on your site?

 Items listed by guests are displayed for 90 days from the date of listing.
 Items listed by Regular Lister’s have no individual expiry date and can run for as long as the item is for sale.

 If you list your item as a guest (and provide an email address), we will send you reminder emails during your listing period and also send you a reminder email just before your item is due to expire.
 We do not contact Regular Lister’s by email unless there has been no activity on their account for several months.